Share this story

 Entering the forest section as you descend from Jhandi Top.
 Photo by Abhishek M

-Camping on snow is another big highlight of the Brahmatal trek.
+Camping on snow is another big highlight of Brahmatal with Indiahikes.
 You start by camping at Gujreni in the oak and rhododendron forest.
 “I have done lots of treks and have loved lots of camps, but if you ask me about Brahmatal, then I think it has some of the better campsites,” says Sandhya UC, co-founder of Indiahikes.

 This photo is from the Khorurai campsite.
 But this is very similar to what Gujreni looks like — a small-ish clearing surrounded by brown oak trees — makes for one of the prettiest campsites on the trek.
 Photo by Avijit Jamloki.

-After Gujreni it’s a short trek to the next campsite — Tilandi.
+After Gujreni, it’s a short trek to the next campsite en route to the Brahmatal peak—Tilandi.

 Tilandi campsite on snow.
 Notice the deep trails in snow around the campsite.
 The kitchen tent is almost buried!
 Photo by Dhaval Jajal.

-From the Brahmatal summit at 12,250 ft, you descend to Brahmatal Lake before reaching the Brahmatal campsite.
+From the Brahmatal summit at 12,250 feet, you descend to Brahmatal Lake before reaching the Brahmatal campsite.
 This is the last campsite of the trek.

 This camp is around 500 m from the Brahamatal lake.
 You’re almost at the treeline here.
 Photo by Santhosh

 The Brahmatal trek has rare mountain views.
-Mt Trishul that dominates the landscape is no ordinary mountain.
-The west face of Mt Trishul that we see is a sheer flank that rises above 7,000 metres, Not many know but Mt Trishul was the first 7,000 metre mountain to be climbed by mankind.
-Mt Trishul along with its sister Mt Nanda Ghunti tower over the Brahmatal trek.
+Mt.
+Trishul, which dominates the landscape, is no ordinary mountain.
+The west face of Mt.
+Trishul that we see is a sheer flank that rises above 7,000 metres.
+Not many know, but Mt.
+Trishul was the first 7,000-metre mountain to be climbed by mankind.
+Mt.
+Trishul, along with its sister Mt.
+Nanda Ghunti, tower over the Brahmatal.

-Such close up views of a 7,000 metre summit is a very big reason to do the trek.
+Such close-up views of a 7,000-metre summit are a huge reason to do the trek.

+Brahmatal summit height is 12,250 ft (3,734 m).
 As soon as you climb above the treeline on Day 2, the big mountains are right there in front of you.
-For the rest of the trek they stay with you drawing closer and closer.
+They stay with you for the rest of the trek, drawing closer and closer.

 Mt Trishul and Mt Nanda Ghunti along with the Maiktoli ranges rise over the white landscape.
 Photo from Indiahikes Archive.